Logoi-Linguistics/Logoi-Linguistics/README.md

 ; Operational (;/%) Precedences
 ;

-; This sentence is editorial (i.e., ignored).
+; This sentence is ignored.
 % This sentence is translated to Prolog.
 This-sentence-is-translated-to-Lisp.

-This-sentence-is-translated-to-Lisp. ; This sentence is editorial.
+; This sentence is ignored.
+This-sentence-is-ignored. % This sentence is ignored.

-; This sentence is editorial.
-This-sentence-is-editorial.
+; This sentence is ignored. % This sentence is ignored.
+This-sentence-is-ignored.

-This-sentence-is-translated-to-Lisp. ; This sentence is editorial.
-This-sentence-is-editorial.
+% This sentence is translated to Prolog. ; This sentence is ignored.
+% This sentence is translated to Prolog.
+This sentence is translated to Prolog.

-% This sentence is translated to Prolog. ; This sentence is editorial.
+% This sentence is translated to Prolog.
+This-sentence-is-translated-to-Lisp. ; This sentence is ignored.

-% This sentence is translated to Prolog. ; This sentence is editorial. % This sentence is editorial.
+% This sentence is translated to Prolog. ; This sentence is ignored. % This sentence is ignored.

-% This sentence is translated to Prolog. ; This sentence is editorial.
-This-sentence-is-editorial.
+% This sentence is translated to Prolog. ; This sentence is ignored.
+This-sentence-is-ignored.

+This-sentence-is-translated-to-Lisp. ; This sentence is ignored.
+This-sentence-is-translated-to-Lisp. ; This sentence is ignored.
+This-sentence-is-ignored.
-This-sentence-is-translated-to-Lisp. % This sentence is translated to Prolog. ; This sentence is editorial.
+This-sentence-is-translated-to-Lisp. % This sentence is translated to Prolog. ; This sentence is ignored.

-This-sentence-is-translated-to-Lisp. ; This sentence is editorial. % This sentence is editorial.
+This-sentence-is-translated-to-Lisp. ; This sentence is ignored. % This sentence is ignored.

 This sentence is an experimental short-form Macro syntax.